readerbench/ro-auth-detect/README.md

 # paper

-Cite this as: ...
-(paper to be uploaded soon)
+Cite this as: Nitu M, Dascalu M. Authorship Attribution in Less-Resourced Languages: A Hybrid Transformer Approach for Romanian.
+Applied Sciences.
+2024; 14(7):2700. https://doi.org/10.3390/app14072700